 Reduce heat and add the Parmesan cheese, minced fresh basil, and pepper.

-Mix the cornstarch and remaining 3 Tbsp. broth in a small jar.
+Mix the cornstarch and remaining 3 tablespoon broth in a small jar.
 When the sauce is heated through, add the cornstarch mixture, stirring over medium heat to thicken.

 One the sauce and pasta are ready, place chicken over pasta on each serving dish and pour sauce over chicken.

 Fresh basil is always best—I keep 2-3 pots of basil going in my brightest window all year long, and in a sauce like this where basil is the star, it's worth going with fresh over dried.